|

 Ford Top Loader Three Speed Transmission |

-The popular transmission used on Ford passenger cars up to 1939 and light pickup trucks up to 1951 is seen here in its variations.
+The popular transmission used on Ford passenger cars up to 1939 and light pickup trucks up to 1952 is seen here in its variations.
 Identifying features are now pointed out so you know what to look for.
 The following links will take you to more specific web pages on those features: There are many misconceptions floating around about the early three speed transmissions.
 The design was successfully used for many years in Ford passenger cars and light trucks.
 It worked well, and was improved upon by Ford as the years went by.
-The common complaints heard in the 1950's and today was that the gearbox would not hold up to use with a built-up motor in racing conditions.
+The common complaint heard in the 1950's and today was that the gearbox would not hold up to use behind a built-up motor in racing conditions.
 In fact, that was pretty much the case.
-If the driver was running 150hp and more, and competing in racing conditions, he would often blow the case apart, or break the gears.
-New gears or scrap yard transmissions were inexpensive enough, so the solution was to fix 'er up and race again.
-Side-stepping the clutch to do a burn out the tires with a hot rod motor was another risky situation.
+If the driver was running 175hp and more, and competing in racing conditions, he might blow the case apart, or break the gears.
+New gears or scrap yard transmissions were inexpensive enough, so the solution was to fix it up and race again.
+Side-stepping the clutch to burn out the tires with a hot rod motor was a risky driving pattern that would aggravate the situation.
 Fast forward to today and you find a much different situation.
 Racing continues of course, but for the most part, people are building state-of-the-art motors and chassis with the combination of motor and transmission to handle the severe conditions.
 Today's hot rod builder might use a Chev small block V8 with a Turbo 350 automatic transmission, or even a T5 five speed manual transmission.
 However, the resurgence of hotrod restoration is pushing the demand for good three speed toploader transmissions, just like they ran back in the day.
-Combined with a nice flathead V8, and the old Ford banjo type rearend, you have the "right" combination of parts to reflect the way it was.
-Sure it would be easy to drop an automatic transmission in that car or truck, and for some people, it needs to be that way for physical drivability.
-But, for those who want the experience of driving that car just like Dad or Grandpa did, the right answer is to use the original type Ford three speed tranny.
-Yes, they were not synchronized into first or reverse gear.
+Combined with a nice flathead V8, and the old Ford banjo type rear end, you have the "right" combination of parts to reflect the way it was.
+Plus, you were using all-Ford parts that would easily bolt together without major modifications.
+It might seem easy to drop an automatic transmission in that car or truck, and for some people, it needs to be that way for physical drivability.
+But, for those who do not want to hack up a good chassis, and prefer the experience of driving that car just like Dad or Grandpa did, the right answer is to use the original type Ford three speed transmission.
+Properly rebuilt with close tolerances, these transmissions will shift nicely and handle most power applications without complaint.
+Of course, the early (1932-48) three speed transmissions were not synchronized into first or reverse gear.
 They did have the 2nd and High synchronizer for a more modern kind of shifting.
 The 1939 and later synchronizer design allowed for improved shifting, which is what the early racers and hot rodders wanted.
 That is not to say that a stock, restored, original Ford car running a 1932-38 transmission would not enjoy his driving experience.
 Take some time and visit the links shown above to learn more about these well-designed and easy to repair transmissions. |

 Now